TinyTapeout/tinytapeout_www/content/competitions/demoscene/_index.en.md

 * Rulebreaker - example using more than 2 tiles, using RP2040 for something. be aware that judges must be able to test your design with no additional hardware,
 * Mixed signal - uses some analog in the design,
 * Most useful design,
-* Best design submitted 1 week before the deadline!
+* Secret category announced 1 week before the deadline!

 ## How to enter